 We met with the Customer Support Team to gain an understanding of the customer’s journey of reporting a repair.
 We were shown the various methods that repair requests came in, including by phone, email and via the website.

 CST explained the process they followed when a customer reports a repair, advised of questions they ask to ascertain further details around the issue.
 They showed us how Home Master works in relation to loading a repair request, how they pick a suitable template for the repair depending on what it is and how the system allocates a specific contractor to the job.
 An area of interest of WHASP was around how CST or other colleagues were aware if a customer had any vulnerabilities.
-CST showed us that warnings are added to the account or person page of Home Master to indicate if there is a vulnerability and informs where the advior can find further data on this, warnings can be set to show other information that is necessary for WHA colleagues or contractors to be aware of, such as ‘Must attend in Pairs’.
+CST showed us that warnings are added to the account or person page of Home Master to indicate if there is a vulnerability and informs where the advisor can find further data on this, warnings can be set to show other information that is necessary for WHA colleagues or contractors to be aware of, such as ‘’.

 WHASP also met with the Head of Assets and the Property Services Officers.
 This gave the panel chance to understand the repairs process from the maintenance side, what happens with pre-inpections when they are received by assets.
 The Head of Assets was very open about the pressures of compliance work, how important accessing properties for gas and electrics checks are and the process that is followed to achieve this.
 The Property Service Officers gave accounts of a typical day, including prioritising pre-inspections around damp and mould and completing stock conditioning surveys, they explained the importance of these surveys to help shape the future planned works programmes- programme of works to improve stock across WHA including bathroom and kitchen upgrades, new window programmes in areas.
 The Head of Assets was keen for WHASP to carry out questions with customers to provide feedback on contractors working for WHA.